Gelman Family Law Lawyers

 Gelman & Associates Logo

-How Can a Family Lawyer Help in This Situation
+How Can a Family Lawyer Help With Parenting Disputes?

 • Family lawyers deal with issues related to child custody, child support, spousal support, and all other matters related to a family.

-• Family lawyers will gather all the necessary information like your high gross income, a good standard of living, and others to prove that you would be the best parent to give your child the best future.
+• Family lawyers will gather all the necessary information, such as your high gross income, a good standard of living, and others, to prove that you would be the best parent to give your child the best future.

-Get In Touch With Experienced Family Lawyers from Gelman & Associates
+Get In Touch With Our Experienced Father’s Rights Lawyers in Toronto Today

-Dealing with separation, divorce, or child custody and access can be some of the most stressful events of a person’s life.
+Dealing with separation, divorce, or decision-making responsibility can be some of the most stressful events of a person’s life.
 At Gelman & Associates, we strive to make this experience easier by empowering our clients to make informed decisions.

-Our lawyers guide our clients through Ontario’s family law system with compassion and understanding while still aggressively protecting their rights.
-With offices throughout North York, downtown Toronto, Mississauga, Scarborough, Aurora, and Barrie, we are just a short distance away in any direction.
+Our lawyers guide clients through Ontario’s family law system with compassion and understanding while still compassionately protecting their rights.
+With offices throughout North York, Toronto, Mississauga, Scarborough, Aurora, and Barrie, we are just a short distance away, no matter where you reside in the province.

 Contact Gelman & Associates today to meet one of our experienced family law lawyers.
-The latter will work on your behalf to achieve the best possible resolution to your family law matter.
-Call us at (844) 736-0200 or (844) 736-0200 or contact us online for an initial consultation.
+We will work on your behalf to achieve the best possible resolution to your family law matter.
+Call us at (844) 736-0200 or contact us online for an initial consultation.

 Frequently Asked Questions